kubesphere/website/content/en/docs/installing-on-linux/introduction/intro.md

 - For all-in-one installation, the only one node is both the master and the worker.
 - For multi-node installation, you need to specify the node roles in the configuration file before installation.
 - Your linux host must have OpenSSH Server installed.
-- Please check the [ports requirements](../port-firewall) before installation.
+- Please check [Port Requirements](../port-firewall) before installation.

 ## KubeKey